-The ability to enter at least one park per day (or stay after the park closes), especially on high crowd days, makes staying on property worth it for me.
+The ability to enter the theme parks early for 30 minutes, especially on high crowd days, makes staying on property worth it for me.
 Plus, I love the feeling of being inside the “Disney bubble”.

 Truth, the food at most Walt Disney World table-service restaurants is pretty good.
 There are a few WDW sit-down restaurants that are excellent, even (think ‘Ohana and 1900 Park Fare).